john-science/python_for_scientists/classes/09_std_libs/problem_set_2_batteries.md

 ## gzip

-Before doing anything else, create three text files in your local directory: 1.txt, 2.txt, and 3.txt.
+Before doing anything else, create a text file in your local directory: test.txt.

-1. Gzip all three of your text files into an archive named "gzip_test.gz".
+1. Gzip your text file into an archive named "test.txt.gz".
-2. Un-gzip your "gzip_text.gz" archive.
+2. Un-gzip your "test.txt.gz" archive.

 ## Solutions